geeogi/async-python-lambda-template/README.md

 #### Why use Asyncio?

 Asyncio can speed up the execution time of a script by performing I/O concurrently.
-While a synchronous Python script will perform I/O tasks (e.g. network requests) one by one, a Python script written with asyncio can handle multiple I/O tasks at a time which can have a significant benefit when many I/O tasks are required.
+While a synchronous Python script will perform I/O tasks (e.g. network requests) one by one, a Python script written with asyncio can handle multiple I/O tasks at a time which can have a significant benefit when many I/O tasks are performed.
 We could use multithreading to achieve a similar effect.
 Instead, this template uses asyncio with explicit async/await syntax.

 If your service doesn't perform many I/O tasks then there likely won't be any benefit from using asyncio.